Created by Josh Bailey, Managed by Herohodgson– Last updated 3/18/21

 Aggression is the aspect for the players who want to be the primary damage dealer at the table.
 Damage dealt to the villain is, in all released scenarios so far, the victory condition for the heroes and Aggression is the aspect most-suited to achieving that goal.
 The primary weakness of most Aggression decks is a lack of thwarting.
 Unless you are on a well-balanced team, you will likely have to outrace the villain by dealing damage faster than threat can pile up on the main scheme.

 It can be difficult to build a solo-Aggression deck that is viable, but it can certainly be done and generally requires a hero with at least a 2 in Thwart and some built-in thwarting in their signature cards.
 Key cards in Aggression solo are You’ll Pay For That, Brawn, and possibly Chase Them Down.
 In multiplayer, anything that deals damage is on the table as you’ll be leaned on to both damage the villain and possibly take care of minions for certain other deck types.
+A good mark to always aim for when playing Aggression is to deal at least 10 damage a round, whether in Solo mode or multiplayer.

 If you’re coming from the Arkham Horror or Lord of the Rings LCG, comparing Aggression to the classes/spheres of those games depends a bit on your perspective.
 Because of the martial nature of this aspect, calling it Marvel’s version of the Guardian class or Tactics sphere is the most obvious comparison.
 But, that’s mostly due to theme.
 Mechanically, I would argue that Marvel’s Aggression is more akin to Arkham’s Seeker and LOTR’s Spirit, mostly because damage is the primary win condition in Marvel.
 In Arkham and LOTR, clue-gathering and questing are the primary win conditions, while attacking enemies is just necessitated by the encounter decks trying to slow you down, much like side schemes do in Marvel.
 The impact of combat and non-combat roles in Marvel is, in my opinion, inverted as compared to Arkham and LOTR.
 How you feel about this aspect compared to classes and spheres in the other two LCGs comes down to if your tastes are based in theme or mechanics.
+For some straight out the box fun, the stronger heroes for Aggression builds can be (but not limited to) Hulk, Thor, and Ant-Man.
+Most heroes however are compatible with this aspect though.

 Justice is one of the two “Control” spheres meaning that it’s more about playing defensively and preventing the encounter deck from gaining a foothold against you while you and/or your teammates develop the board states you need to secure victory.
 You will be aiming to buy the heroes time and negate threats originating from the encounter deck.
 The weakness of the Justice aspect is dealing damage and just being proactive rather than reactive.
 You will be relying on your Justice cards to buy you the time you need for your Hero cards or teammates to actually win the game.